-Inspect:
+Inspect the following elements:

-- Rigid insulation (polystyrene foam [Styrofoam] or polyurethane foam) which can sometimes fill up with water (it must be removed if wet or to allow the materials they are leaning against [cement, wood panels, etc.] to dry - Lumber (studs and beams), which can be kept if it can be dried - External cladding that could have been affected, depending on the high-water mark.
-If cladding is porous and damaged, it should be removed and replaced.
+- Rigid insulation: polystyrene foam (Styrofoam) or polyurethane foam can sometimes fill up with water.
+It must be removed if wet or to allow the materials (cement, wood panels, etc.) they are leaning against to dry - Lumber: studs and beams can be kept if it can be dried - External cladding: If cladding is porous and damaged, it should be replaced.
 Otherwise, it could still have to be removed temporarily to allow materials under it to dry